Program Overview

 Campus Behavioral Health Service Rotation: The Campus Behavioral Health Service (CBHS) serves young active duty service members who are trainees at the US Army Medical Center of Excellence (MEDCoE) and the Military Education Training Campus.
 Fort Sam Houston is the home of the MEDCoE and METC, meaning all enlisted soldiers, sailors, and airmen assigned to medical specialties receive their initial job training at this post.
 The majority of these soldiers arrive at Fort Sam Houston immediately after basic training and many are dealing with issues related to adjusting to the military environment, homesickness, and academic problems.

 Neuropsychology Rotation: The Neuropsychology Service provides neuropsychological evaluations for active duty service members and medically retired service members who are returning for repeat evaluation.
 This population consists primarily of young adults.
 Both male and female patients are seen, but there is a predominance of male patients.
-Neuropsychology Service provides screenings and full evaluations for the BAMC Burn Unit and the Amputee Clinic.
-Many of the soldiers seen in these settings are returnees from Iraq and Afghanistan.
 During this rotation, interns will learn to conduct brief cognitive screenings as well as a more comprehensive battery that includes both cognitive and psychological evaluation.

-Adult Outpatient Rotation: The Adult Outpatient Multidisciplinary Clinic provides psychological evaluation and treatment services to active duty soldiers and their families.
-In contrast to the CBHS, where the patient population consists of young trainees who have come into the Army fairly recently, the Adult Outpatient Clinic provides services to soldiers who have been working in their field of service in the Army.
+Adult Outpatient Rotation: The Outpatient Behavioral Health Clinic provides psychological evaluation and treatment services to active duty soldiers and their families.
+In contrast to the CBHS, where the patient population consists of young trainees who have come into the Army fairly recently, the Outpatient Behavioral Health Clinic provides services to soldiers who have been working in their field of service in the Army.
 Interns on this rotation will learn how to work with service members on a variety of issues they face in the military.
 They will also learn how to conduct military-specific assessments, a critical skill to achieve as a military psychologist.

 Child and Family Behavioral Health Rotation: The Child and Family Behavioral Health Service (CAFBHS) provides child clinical psychology services to children and adolescents between the ages of two to eighteen.
 CAFBHS provides diagnostic and assessment services to patients and families presenting with a wide variety of issues related to development, child psychopathology, pediatric medical concerns, and academic performance.
 Clinical services include: individual therapy; family therapy; play therapy; and various group interventions for children, adolescents, and parents.